-Coinbase maintains internal ledgering systems, like a bank or a broker, which track your account activity in real time.
+Coinbase maintains internal ledgering systems which track your account activity in real time.
 As a result, there is never a situation where customer funds could be confused with corporate assets.

 We also will never repurpose your funds.
 We do not lend or take any action with your assets, unless you specifically instruct us to.
 Many banks and financial institutions use customer funds for commercial purposes including lending and trading, meaning that they often hold only a fraction of their customer assets at any given time.
 Coinbase always holds customer assets 1:1.